 As we spend 100’s of thousands of dollars restoring sub-tidal beds maybe the key to unlocking a lazier (and cheaper) solution is staring us in the face.
 Here are some thoughts on why the line exists:

-Fish predation.
+- Fish predation.
 This seems like the most obvious cause but surely it can’t be Snapper as they have been fished down to 20% of their natural biomass.
 Rays are a possibility but I thought I would see more of them in the shallows if this was the case.
+This southern study looked at predation and found it to be largely subtidal and nocturnal, by fish and large crabs.

 Or maybe like a lot of things in biology it’s a mixture of the above factors.
 As we are slowly losing our intertidal mussel beds it might be wise to set up a long-term monitoring project that might solve this mystery and inspire lazier restoration methods.